JamieNagy/Bank-Recommendation-System/README.md

 ## Product Recommendation
 A custom function `gbdt_product_recommender` recommends the top N banking products based on the predicted probability scores for each customer.

-## Requirements
-All the necessary packages and dependencies are listed in the `requirements.txt`.

-## Usage
-To run the product recommendation system, open it on Google Colab and run cell by cell.